Flank/flank-dashboard/metrics/ci_integrations/docs/03_ci_integration_verbose_mode.md

 > Identify success metrics and measurable goals.

 This document meets the following goals:
-- A clear design of the CI Integrations Logger and verbose mode.
+- Create a clear design of the CI Integrations Logger and verbose mode.
 - An overview of steps the new Logger implementation requires.

 ## Design